 An atom consists of a nucleus and surrounding electrons.
 An atom emits energy when an electron jumps from a high-energy state to a low-energy state.
 The energy appears as a photon of light having energy exactly equal to the difference in the energies of the two electron levels.
 Since each element has a different electron structure, and therefore different electron energy states, each element emits a unique set of spectral lines.

 Part I - Electron Energy Transitions

-Energy levels for an electron in a hydrogen atom.
+Figure 5.12 from the textbook showing the energy levels for an electron in a hydrogen atom.